MartinPankraz/DSAGTechXChange25/4-power-platform-sap-principal-propagation/student/quest1.md

 ![Screenshot of Entra ID Enterprise App of SAP NetWeaver SSO config](assets/1-2-3.png)

-We take note of app id URI for later in Power Automate.
+### We take note of app id URI for later in Power Automate

 ```bash
 api://ad565609-cd89-4875-85a3-379ce2423f45